-If belongings of any value are left in a student's room, suite, or apartment after their Residence Hall and Dining License Agreement has ended due to an immediate Medical Leave of Absence or Personal Leave of Absence the student's belongings may be packed and stored in an on-campus storage unit.
-Before the pack and store is initiated, students will be contacted via their Northeastern email account and will have 48 hours to retrieve their belongings themselves or via proxy.
-If the student/proxy does not retrieve their belongings within 48 hours of being contacted, their belongings will be packed and stored, and their account will be charged \$500.
+If belongings of any value are left in a student's room, suite, or apartment after their Residence Hall and Dining License Agreement has ended due to an immediate Leave of Absence or other removal/departure from university housing, the student's belongings may be packed and stored in an on-campus storage unit.
+Before a pack and store is initiated, students will be contacted via their Northeastern email account and will have 48 hours to retrieve their belongings themselves or via proxy.
+If the student/proxy does not retrieve their belongings within 48 hours of being contacted or indicates that they are unable to retrieve belongings or identify a proxy to do so, their belongings will be packed and stored, and their student account will be charged \$500.
 Items will be stored for a 6-month period.
 If items are not picked up by the 6-month expiration date, items will be forfeited and discarded.

-\Perishable items will not be packed.
+Perishable food items, non-perishable food items, and living plants will not be packed.
 Items cannot be shipped.